Pougher/operating-system/documentation.md

 _**API**_

-The system call API for racoon is relatively simple - 4 memory addresses correspond to the parameters and number of any given system call.
+The system call API for OS is relatively simple - 4 memory addresses correspond to the parameters and number of any given system call.
 These addresses are the following:

 * 0xC0BFFFF0: 32-Bit system call number
 * 0xC0BFFFF4: 32-Bit system call operand number 1